 Friday Live Arts Magazine

-On the February 24th program from the Johnny Carson Theatre in Lincoln at 9:05 a.m.
+On the March 24th program at 9:05 a.m.
 Central, host Genevieve Randall and guests have lively conversations about:

 Friday Live is a weekly arts and humanities program hosted by NET Radio’s Genevieve Randall.
 The program usually broadcasts from The Mill coffee house in Lincoln's Historic Haymarket district.
 If you can't catch the show in person, on the radio, or on the web (audio or a video webcast) it is available later the same day on demand, or you can subscribe to the podcast for Friday Live and the Friday Live Extra.

-- and, "Into the Woods" at the Lied Center in Lincoln
+- Trinity Irish Dance Company at the Lied Center in Lincoln

 If you missed this program, you may listen to it here.